zaphod72/enterprise-edition/helm/README.md

   #### Important

   Get the `loadBalancerIP` or external IP.
-Wait till the loadBalancer is provisioned and get the IP address by running.
+Wait untill the loadBalancer is provisioned and get the IP address by running.
       `kubectl get svc <release-name>-nginx-ingress-controller --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`

   - Map the IP address with a domain name.
 One can check out this article [here](https://medium.com/@kungusamuel90/custom-domain-name-mapping-for-k8s-on-gcp-4dc263b2dabe) as a reference guide.